Clinical Depression

 Alternative treatment options

 Certain factors can sometimes stand in the way of someone receiving support.
 Some people might not have time to take off work for therapy or want to answer questions about where they're going.
 Others might not be able to afford treatment.
 Online therapy through a platform like BetterHelp can offer a solution to this challenge.
+Using online platforms you are able to find a doctor, and get your depression treated by a compassionate, knowledgable healthcare professional.

 Some people with depression struggle to find the motivation to get out of bed, and the thought of getting dressed and commuting to an office for therapy might be overwhelming.
 With an online platform, you can attend sessions from the comfort of your home, or anywhere you have an internet connection.
 You can communicate with your therapist via phone, video, or live chat sessions.
 In addition, you can schedule sessions at a time that works for you.

 Studies show that online therapy is effective.
-One review of 17 studies found that online CBT for depression could be more effective than in-person treatment in some cases.
+One review of 17 studies found that online CBT for depression could be more effective than in-person depression treatment in some cases.

 Takeaway